 Search engines rank pages starting with pages they think are the most relevant to a user’s search query to least relevant with the most relevant at the top of the page.
 When a user enters a search query, the search engine’s algorithm looks through millions of pages stored in the index.
 It determines which pages are the most relevant to the user’s search.
 There are a lot of aspects of a page that signal relevancy to search engines.
 However, focusing on the two areas below has the most displayable impact on your rankings in SERPs.

 Links would be useless if they didn’t point to something useful for searchers.
 Your content doesn’t mean merely text either.
-Your content includes videos, images, or any other media content that could answer a user’s search query.
+Your content includes videos, images, or other media content that could answer a user’s search query.
 Search engines are trying to answer users’ questions, and your content is the answers they deliver.
-The best way to handle this is to make sure that your content has good keyword density for the searches you’re trying to rank for and that user experience is the best possible, as both of these will boost your rankings.
+The best way to handle this is to ensure that your content has good keyword density for the searches you’re trying to rank for and that user experience is the best possible, as both will boost your rankings.